avivper/Weather/README.md

 </p>

 <h2 style="text-align:center;">Download</h2>
-<h4>Not avaliable, maybe it wil be in the future in newer version</h4>
+<h4>Not avaliable, maybe it will in the future in a new version</h4>